-All single undergraduate students under the age of twenty-one taking eight or more hours of instruction are required to live in one of the on-campus dormitories.
-Requests for exceptions must be approved by the Administrative Council.
+All single undergraduate students under the age of twenty-one not living with a relative and taking nine or more hours of instruction are required to live in one of the on-campus residence halls.
+Requests for exceptions must be approved by the Vice President of Enrollment Management and the Dean of Students.

 The College maintains separate residence halls for single male and female students, as well as an apartment building for family housing.
 The buildings for single men and women are furnished.
-The Director of Student Life oversees each building, and Resident Assistants help oversee activities in Men's and Women's Residences.
+The Dean of Students oversees each building, and Resident Assistants help oversee activities in Men's and Women's Residences.
 Laundry facilities are available in each building.